BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 **DISCLAIMER: This software is distributed as-is, without any warranties or conditions of any kind.
 Use at your own risks!**

 ## Contact
-Feel free to join our Discord community at https://discord.gg/BVWugph5XF for feedback and assistance.
+Feel free to join our [Discord community](https://discord.gg/BVWugph5XF) for feedback and assistance.

-To actively support the project you can apply to become an **@Alpha Tester** on the Discord server to get access to early development builds of the software, provide feedback, and report bugs and crashes.
+You can find the [source code](https://github.com/BuzzteeBear/OpenXR-MotionCompensation) and the [latest release](https://github.com/BuzzteeBear/OpenXR-MotionCompensation/releases) or report issues at github.com.

-If you are (or know someone) willing and able to support the software development (mostly c++, maybe some GUI stuff later on) side of the project feel free to contact **@BuzzteeBear** on the Discord server about ways to contribute.
+If you are (or know someone) willing and able to support the software development (mostly C++, maybe some GUI stuff later on) side of the project feel free to contact **@BuzzteeBear** on the Discord server about ways to contribute.

-Donations to the project are very welcome and can be made at https://www.paypal.com/donate/?hosted_button_id=Q64DT2ADFCBU8
+Donations to the project are very welcome and can be made via [Paypal](ttps://www.paypal.com/donate/?hosted_button_id=Q64DT2ADFCBU8).

 ## Installation

 A proper Installer is planned for a future release.
 Until that is implemented, the following steps are necessary to deploy the API layer on your System:

 ### Extract archive

 Copy the files contained in this archive to a subdirectory (name it as you like) within the **Program Files** location of your Windows installation.
-The directory must not have any write access restrictions since the binary creates a configuration file for each application it is loaded from (see [Configuration](#configuration) section below).
+The **installation directory must not have** any write **access restrictions** since the binary creates a configuration file for each application it is loaded from (see [Configuration](#configuration) section below).
 The easiest way to grant access is to open folder properties and setting 'full access' for 'Users' in the security tab.

 ### Execute install script

+0. Depending on your windows configuration you might need to allow execution of powershell scripts:
+   - Press the Windows Key to open the Start menu.
+   - Type `PowerShell`.
+   - Right-click on the PowerShell result and select **Run as administrator**.
+   - After opening the PowerShell window, execute `get-executionpolicy` to query the current execution policy.
+   - if it says "Restricted", proceed with the next instruction.
+Otherwise jump to 1.
+   - In the PowerShell window, execute the `set-executionpolicy remotesigned` command.
+   - Type `A` next to the confirmation message and press `Enter`.
-- Right click on the file `Install-OpenXR-MotionCompensation.ps1` and select the option **Run with PowerShell**
+1. Right-click on the file `Install-OpenXR-MotionCompensation.ps1` and select the option **Run with PowerShell**
-- Confirm the UAC dialog
+2. Confirm the UAC dialog
-- The will create a registry entry making it possible for to load the api layer on OpenXR initialization
+3. The will create a registry entry making it possible for to load the api layer on OpenXR initialization

+### Conflict with other OpenXR API layers
+There may be issues with other OpenXR API layers that are installed on your system.
+For the most part they can be solved by using the correct order of installation (because that implicitly determines the order in which the layers are loaded).
+According to user feedback following constraints seem to be working:
+- **XRNeckSaver** needs to be installed before OXRMC.
+  - at some point in time the XRNeckSaver installer conatained a bug causing folllowing layers not to be loaded.
+If you encounter this issue check out this [XRNecksaver discord conversation](https://discord.com/channels/982356942821408788/982357046060007504/1023722065989218305).
+This bug will be fixed automatically once OXRMC has its own installer.
+- **OpenKneeBoard** needs to be installed before OXRMC.
+  - but it is (or at least was) putting its registry key in `HKEY_CURRENT_USER/...` while OXRMC uses `HKEY_LOCAL_MACHINE/...` .
+So if you're having trouble changing the loading order, try moving the key for OpenKneeboard from `Computer\HKEY_CURRENT_USER\SOFTWARE\Khronos\OpenXR\1\ApiLayers\Implicit` to `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Khronos\OpenXR\1\ApiLayers\Implicit`.
+- **Ultraleap OpenXR Hand Tracking API Layer** needs to be installed after OXRMC.
+- **OpenXR Toolkit** does it's own magic on installation and doesn't care if it's installed before or after OXRMC.

 ### Optional: Confirm correct installation